waynerobotics/docker_builds/README.md

 ## Conclusion

-This guide should help you set up and troubleshoot Docker containers in VS Code on your Windows machine, specifically for running ROS1 Noetic environments.
+This guide should help you set up and troubleshoot Docker containers in VS Code on your Windows machine, specifically for running ROS2 Humble environments.
 For any unresolved issues, refer to the official documentation or seek community assistance.